Reducing our natural resource consumption

 Land use

-In 2017, our total impact analysis valued our ‘land use’ impact at £38m.
+In 2017, our total impact analysis valued our ‘land use’ impact at £38m, equivalent to £50m in 2024 .
 Most of this occurred outside our direct operations, through the supply chain footprint of the food we consume.
 As a result, we updated our carbon offset portfolio to focus on REDD+ projects which protect forests in biodiversity hotspots.
 We also ran a campaign to encourage our people towards climate-friendly diets.

 We also consider land use and biodiversity in the design and selection of new office locations.
 When designing our More London office – our largest site – we engaged a local area environmental group, Team London Bridge, about supporting urban ecology.
 They helped us to design our natural spaces in line with London’s Biodiversity Action Plan.
 These natural spaces, which include green roofs, occupy 20% of the building’s floor plate.
 We also engaged Dusty Gedge, the ecologist campaigner, to assess and verify the effectiveness of the green roofs.
 His recommendations helped us to set up and plant the natural spaces in the best way to support urban ecology.
 They now provide foraging and breeding for birds – including Black Redstarts –while also attracting bees, butterflies, hoverflies and other invertebrates.

-We also incorporated similar principles into our Embankment Place refurbishment, installing a living wall and planting boxes which cover 6% of our building’s floor plate, doing our bit to encourage biodiversity in the heart of the city.
+We also incorporated similar principles into our Embankment Place refurbishment, installing an edible garden and bee hotels on our terraces, doing our bit to encourage biodiversity in the heart of the city.

 Other consumption

 We look for ways to reduce other material consumption, wherever we can.
-For example, we reuse laptops and mobile phones that are returned when employees leave the firm; we only hand out IT accessories (mice, laptop bags etc.) on request, encouraging our people to use those already issued; we encourage reuse of stationery items that are no longer needed (arch lever files, staplers etc.); we work with suppliers to eliminate unnecessary packaging; and we reuse furniturelockers and other materials across our real estate portfolio as we ‘reimagine’ our offices.
+For example, we reuse laptops and mobile phones that are returned when employees leave the firm;; we encourage reuse of stationery items that are no longer needed (arch lever files, staplers etc.); we work with suppliers to eliminate unnecessary packaging; and we reuse furniture, lockers and other materials across our real estate portfolio as we ‘reimagine’ our offices.

-We also look to ensure as much our waste as possible can be reused or recycled, as part of our overarching Going Circular programme.
+We also look to ensure as much our waste as possible can be reused or recycled, as part of our overarching circular consumption programme.

 Contact us